Directives Reference

 @persistence

 By default, Leo’s importers preserve neither gnx’s nor uA’s.
-This makes imported @auto trees second class citizens.
-To remedy this, if an outline contains an @persistence node, Leo will save data in the @persistence tree that allows Leo to recover gnx’s and uA’s when re-reading @auto files later.
+However, if an outline contains an @persistence node, Leo will save data in the @persistence tree that allows Leo to recover gnx’s and uA’s when re-reading @auto files.
 This allows clone links and uA’s to persist.

 @persistence is an optional feature.
 The stored data is akin to bookmarks.
 The data can “break” (become inaccessible) if the structure (including class/method/function names) changes.
 However, the data will typically break infrequently.
 To disable this feature, just delete an existing @persistence node or change @persistence to @@persistence.